jdede/inet-showcases/_docs/wireless/ieee802154/index.md

 All sensors will send one 10-byte UDP packet to the controller each second, with randomized start times.
 The controller will send one 10-byte UDP packet per second as well.
 The controller's app is an `UdpBasicApp`, and all lamp nodes are specified in its `destination` parameter.
 If multiple destinations are specified in `UdpBasicApp`, a random destination is chosen for each packet.
 Thus each packet will be destined to a different lamp.

-`There is no need for 802.15.4 configuration, it works out of the box`
+`There is no need for 802.15.4 configuration, it works out of the box...some values of the 802154 model`

 ## Results

+`some details of the 802.15.4, for example in the packet inspector some details in the config section? power statistics without comparison`

+<video autoplay loop controls max-width-percent="60" onclick="this.paused ? this.play() : this.pause();" src="Ieee802154_1.mp4"></video>